Josiah-Cooksey/assembly-recorder/README.md

 - Recording preview
 - Image snapshots
 - First and final frame previews
-- Optional ability to notes for each step
+- Optional ability to add notes for each step
 - Customisable output locations and file names using the native file explorer
 - Webcam channels switching